Infertility in women

 - Pelvic Inflammatory Disease (PID).
 PID refers to infection in the pelvic area and reproductive tract, including the fallopian tubes.
 PID is a complication of bacterial infection.
 The most common causes are sexually transmitted infections, such as chlamydia and gonorrhea.
 In addition to infertility, history of PID can increase the risk for ectopic pregnancy, where the embryo implants in the fallopian tube or another location outside of the uterus.

 - Endometriosis.
 Endometriosis is a condition in which cells that line the uterus grow in areas outside of the uterus.
 Endometrial implants in the fallopian tubes may block the egg's passage, while implants that occur in the ovaries can prevent the release of the egg.
 Severe endometriosis can form bands of scar tissue (adhesions) between the uterus, ovaries, and fallopian tubes that prevent egg transfer.
+Endometriosis frequently causes chronic inflammation of the pelvic organs, this inflammation may reduce the chance of becoming pregnant.

 Endometriosis is a noncancerous condition in which cells that normally line the uterus (endometrium) also grow on other areas of the body, causing pain and abnormal bleeding.